In this post we will cover what slow living is, and how to get started.

 When living a slow living lifestyle, our relationships are focused more on the quality of the connections we have, as opposed to the quantity.

-It's less time communicating through text or social media, and more time 'one on one' or in small groups; creating memories, experiencing life together, and building lasting friendships.
+It's about unplugging; spending less time communicating through text or social media, and more time 'one on one' or in small groups; creating memories, experiencing life together, and building lasting friendships.

 Consider Dunbar's number.
 It explains that we have a cognitive limit on the number of people with whom we can maintain a meaningful relationship.